2020 Workshops – Spring (CANCELED) and Fall (Scheduled)

 Accommodation: We will be based at the Marriott Spartanburg.
 We encourage participants to stay at the Marriott both for convenience but also to support the workshop planning and budgeting.

-Additional information will be posted on both of these workshops as available.
+Additional information will be posted as available.

 Biennial National Historic Trails Workshop